How To Get A Quick Divorce Online

 Where you live will also affect how quickly you can obtain a decree absolute.

 If you live in London, it’s even more important that you seek an alternative to a high street solicitor for managing your divorce as timescales are even longer than the national average.

 Myths About Getting a Quick or Quickie Divorce

-It’s been known for other divorce providers to advertise divorce services that finalise in less than 12 weeks.
+It’s been known for other online divorce providers to advertise divorce services that finalise in less than 12 weeks.
 This is very misleading and only causes disappointment.

 How Long Is The Average Divorce & What Is Classed As Quick?